hashicorp/terraform-provider-aws/website/docs/r/connect_user_hierarchy_structure.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `hierarchy_structure` - In addition to the arguments defined initially, there are attributes added to the levels created.
 These additional attributes are documented below.
-* `id` - The identifier of the hosting Amazon Connect Instance and identifier of the User Hierarchy Structure separated by a colon (`:`).
+* `id` - The identifier of the hosting Amazon Connect Instance.

 A level block supports the following additional attributes: